dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/c&c_client_server.md

 <img src="pictures/C&C View.png" width="600" >

 Fig 2.
 Client/Server View graphic representation.
-Components appear in light-grey which their ports in white.
+Components appear in light-grey with their ports in white.
 Connectors appear in dark-grey with their ports in white.
 The connector linking **backend-server** with **database** is a typical DB-Access connector.

 ## Element Catalog